 She was a Co-Pi on an NSF Scholarships in Science, Technology, Engineering, and Math (S-STEM) Colleges of the Fenway STEM Scholars Grant.
 She was a Co-Pi on a grant received from NASA Opportunities for Visionary Academics (NOVA) to aid in the development of Wheelock's Clear Sky Program, a Science for Teachers Pathway for students who wish to make science a core component of their elementary classrooms.
 More recently, as a member of the STEM Teacher Enhancement Project Advisory Council (Wheelock College Aspire Institute) and co-chair of her department, she coordinated the development of four fully on-line graduate level courses in science education and supervised development/approval of four math courses.
 As a faculty member, she co-developed two courses, Inquiry into Life Science and Teaching and Learning Elementary Science.

 She is currently a Leadership Fellow and member of the Science Education for New Civic Engagements and Responsibilities (SENCER) New England Center for Innovation Leadership Council.
 In addition, as a recent director of the Colleges of the Fenway (COF) Environmental Science Program (now the COF Center for Sustainability and the Environment) and current member of the Steering Committee, she co-organizes annual events including the Muddy River Symposium and Muddy River clean-up.
 The Symposium is designed to bring together students, faculty, and community members to discuss current environmental issues.
-Her work has been recognized by receiving the Maintenance and Management Oversight Committee of the Muddy River Restoration Project Citizen of the Year Award (2007), the COF Emerging Collaborator Award (2006) and the COF Collaborator of the Year Award 2012.
+Her work has been recognized by receiving the Maintenance and Management Oversight Committee of the Muddy River Restoration Project Citizen of the Year Award (2007), the COF Emerging Collaborator Award (2006) and COF Collaborator of the Year Award (2017 & 2012).

 - Faszewski EE, Sljivo S*, Kriszun L*, Kaltenbach JC.
 Apoptosis in larval and frog skin of Rana pipiens, Rana catesbeiana, and Ceratophrys ornata.
 J Morphology.
 275:51-56.

 - Invading the Curriculum - incorporating service learning in the local community to enhance student engagement.
 Lesser LC, Dunne M, Faszewski EE.
 Science Scope 37:36-42.